forestgrape/coronavirus/index.md

     double stranded DNA:
     - very stable
     - reliable duplication possible

+#### notes on storage
+* only dsDNA forms are able to encode all enzymes for their entire metabolism and are able do photosynthesis on todays earth.
+All other forms are dependent on some enzymes produced by dsDNA forms and as defined below are called [viruses](#virus).
+* Some forms of life alternate the storage formats through their life cycle: ssRNA-RT (retroviruses).

-### storage and duplication
+### forms of storage and duplication
 [in work]

+#### 1 form using RNA only
+* viroids
+    - single RNA strand which catalyzes its duplication

+#### 7 forms using proteins
 7 forms of combinations of lifetime storage and duplication/decode mechanisms are known to be in use on earth, known as Baltimore classification:
 * (+)ssRNA := Single stranded RNA, + sense
+    - genome can be directly read by ribosoms
+    - replication is done via a (-) RNA strand which is duplicated to many (+) strands
 * (-)ssRNA := Single stranded RNA, - sense
+    - genome needs to be transcribed to (+) stranded RNA before translation in the ribosoms
+    - replication is done via  (+) stranded RNA
 * ssDNA := Single-strand DNA
 * dsDNA-RT := gapped DNA
 * dsRNA := Double strand RNA
 * ssRNA-RT := DNA-RNA reverse transcribing
 * dsDNA := Double stranded DNA

-#### notes on storage
-* only dsDNA forms are able to encode all enzymes for their entire metabolism and are able do photosynthesis on todays earth.
-All other forms are dependent on some enzymes produced by dsDNA forms and as defined below are called [viruses](#virus).
-* Some forms of life alternate the storage formats through their life cycle: ssRNA-RT (retroviruses).

 > A *gene* denotes a piece of storage which encodes a single protein.